 The materials used in the research were primary and secondary resources.
 Primary resources are the data resources that are physically closest to the subject being investigated.
 Secondary resources are the data resources that have been collected from primary data resources (Erdoğan, 2003).
 The information obtained from the secondary resources constituted the literature of the study.

 The survey was conducted between May 2009 and December 2009.
 As a result of the research, 198 out of 259 academicians filled in the questionnaire and sent it back.
-In terms of the reliability analysis, the Cronbach's alpha ( $\alpha$ ) reliability coefficient for the reliability analysis of each dimension of organizational commitment scale, the Cronbach's alpha ( $\alpha$ ) reliability coefficient was; 0.82 in affective commitment; 0.61 in continuance commitment; and 0.60 in normative commitment.
-The Cronbach's alpha ( $\alpha$ ) reliability coefficient for the reliability analysis, the fact that Cronbach's Alpha reliability coefficient is between 0.80 $\leq \alpha < 1.00$ indicates that the scale is highly reliable (Sipahi, Yurtkoru and Zinko, 2010).
+In terms of the reliability analysis, the Cronbach's alpha (α) reliability coefficient for the reliability of the organizational commitment scale in general (total 11 questions) was 0.86.
+As a result of the reliability analysis of each dimension of organizational commitment scale, the Cronbach's alpha (α) reliability coefficient was; 0.82 in affective commitment; 0.61 in continuance commitment; and 0.60 in normative commitment.
+The Cronbach's alpha (α) reliability coefficient for the leadership behaviour scale in general was 0.98.
+As a result of the reliability analysis, the fact that Cronbach's Alpha reliability coefficient is between 0,80 $\leq \alpha < 1.00$ indicates that the scale is highly reliable (Sipahi, Yurtkoru and Zinko, 2010).
 The values obtained showed that the questions forming both of the scales were consistent with each other and appropriate for measuring the attitude that was meant to be measured.